Skip to content

 West Oxford Elementary (Granville County Schools, NC)+20 students-48 students+17.7%

-While each of the schools in this table has implemented the framework for several years, even newer Global Leaders schools like Heritage Middle (Burke County Public Schools, NC) and Jackson Park Elementary (Kannapolis City Schools, NC) are seeing early signs of enrollment resilience with just two years of implementation!
+Each of the schools in the table above has implemented Global Leaders—a structured, future-focused global education framework that connects real-world learning, career readiness, and global competencies to everyday classroom experiences—for several years.
+But even schools newer to the framework, like Heritage Middle (Burke County Public Schools, NC) and Jackson Park Elementary (Kannapolis City Schools, NC) are seeing early signs of enrollment resilience with just two years of implementation.
+For district leaders, this signals something important: enrollment growth reflects how clearly a school differentiates itself and delivers on what families value.

 School2025 Enrollment Gain vs. 2023Matched Comparison SchoolComparative Advantage